Goldybin/ResonatingWithYou/README.md

 (output: your headphones)

+You can also use the file quadrophonic.elg to import the graph in Kushview Element.

 Settings for all 4 plugins:
 <img width="949" height="411" alt="image" src="https://github.com/user-attachments/assets/4cf039a0-44a0-4b0b-89b5-b46dcf7249e8" />
 <img width="941" height="405" alt="image" src="https://github.com/user-attachments/assets/2b42c25e-434d-4be3-a8d7-9dd27334e177" />